Adela Dankowska

 Adela Stanisława Dankowska (born 5 January 1935 in Sobienie-Jeziory) is a retired Polish aviator and politician.
 She was a glider pilot and the coach of the Polish national gliding team, and also served as a member of Parliament.

 Biography

 Dankowska was born in Sobienie-Jeziory in Lublin Voivodeship, Poland.
 She studied biology at the Warsaw University of Life Sciences, graduating in 1959, and learnt to fly at the Aero Club of Warsaw.

 She held 12 world records during her flying career, and 43 Polish records, including the world record for distance travelled in a straight line, in 1977 (837 km) and the women's world record for height gain, in 1967 (8,430 m).
 She also held the record for the longest glider flight in Poland, reaching a distance of 837 km in 1974.

 From 1989 to 1991 Dankowska served as a member of the Parliament of Poland.
-She has also served on the city council of Leźno and the city's regional council.
+She has also served on the city council of Leszno and the city's regional council.

 She is a member of the National Council of Aviation and a member of the Air National Examination Board.